Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Patients should be informed that they may be more susceptible to infections while being treated with Torisel [see Warnings and Precautions (5.4)].

 Patients should be warned of the possibility of developing interstitial lung disease, a chronic inflammation of the lungs, which may rarely result in death [see Warnings and Precautions (5.5)].
-Patients should be directed to report promptly any new or worsening respiratory symptoms to their physician.
+Patients, including those who are taking or have taken corticosteroids or immunosuppressive agents, should be directed to report promptly any new or worsening respiratory symptoms to their physician.

 Patients are likely to experience elevated triglycerides and/or cholesterol during Torisel treatment.
 This may require initiation of, or increase in the dose of, lipid-lowering agents [see Warnings and Precautions (5.6)].